Tohoku Rokken Trivia Media NEFT

 The Kiha 80 series diesel railcar made a major contribution to the construction of local express train networks

 Currently, JR lines in the Tohoku region operate Shinkansen and conventional express trains connecting cities.
-However, prior to the 1960s, there were no express trains like the ones we have today, not just in the Tohoku region, but on Japanese railways in general.
+However, prior to the 1960s, there were no express trains like the ones we see today on Japanese railways, not just in the Tohoku region.

 Yuto OnoYuto Ono2025.10.09